arnovr/ocusagecharts/README.md

 Future ideas
 ============
-- Improve User Interface to handle alot of users
+- Improve User Interface to handle a lot of users
 - Graphs:
     - Files downloaded
     - Option to use alternative for C3.js